casterbn/QtCompile/library/009-Misc/001-Notes for this repo.md

 No docs (and no QDoc for Qt 5.12 and later since it depends on Clang), since Qt docs can be read from http://doc.qt.io, it is no need to bondle doc to the package.

-## Notes for Qt Creator users
+## Notes for Qt 4 and Qt 5 before 5.14

-Qt Creator should complain about the binary files which were just uncompressed from the tarball.
+Qt should complain about the binary files which were just uncompressed from the tarball.
 It should say "Qt is not properly installed, please run _make install_" or something like this.

 I redistributed a version of QQtPatcher, you should run it to make Qt Creator running.

 The source code of the distributed QQtPatcher is on [Github](https://github.com/Fsu0413/QQtPatcher).
 It is a free software and distributed in public domain.

-Do not put the library in a directory which contains non-ascii character.
+Do not put the library in a directory which contains non-ascii character or spaces.
 Bug will cause that the path of qmake cannot be properly parsed by Qt Creator.